Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ##### Possible Causes

-The PyTorch operator runs on the NPU and calls the optimized operators at the bottom layer through the AcendCL API.
+The PyTorch operator runs on the NPU and calls the optimized operators at the bottom layer through the AscendCL API.
 When the error message "HelpACLExecute." is reported at the upper layer, the error information and logs are being optimized.
 As a result, when errors occur in some operators, the error information fails to be obtained.

 ##### Solution